 A lot of you may have landed here hoping to explore the world of long exposure night photography.
 The night skies are one of my favorite things to photograph.
 But I recommend drastically managing your expectations if you are still learning photography.
 As you’ve now learned, the object is to capture LIGHT.
 However, that is very challenging at night when little to no light is available.

-Eventually, I will be writing entire guides and hopefully creating some complementary videos to long exposure night photography.
+I have created some guides to long exposure night photography which are worth taking a look at once you’ve got the basics mastered.
 Your ultimate goal should be to learn how to cook, not follow a recipe.
 The entirety of this guide is a MASSIVE first step in achieving that goal.

 For now, however, I will provide a recipe for those who just want to play around.
 I urge you to at least be mindful of what is occurring in your camera and not just follow blindly, as this will help you progress.